-"(b) The superintendent of the state mental hospital, the director of the facility to which the defendant is committed, or the designee of the superintendent or director, shall provide notice to the court and to the parties if the defendant cannot be placed immediately in an identified placement after a referral has been submitted, but there is a reasonable expectation that the placement will be secured within 30 days.
+4 (b) The superintendent of the state mental hospital, the director of the facility to which 5 the defendant is committed, or the designee of the superintendent or director, shall provide 6 notice to the court and to the parties if the defendant cannot be placed immediately in an 7 identified placement after a referral has been submitted, but there is a reasonable expecta-8 tion that the placement will be secured within 30 days.

-"(c) Prior to the end of the commitment period, either party, or the court on its own motion, may request an extension of the period of commitment of up to 30 days.
-Either party may object to the extension.
+9 (c) Prior to the end of the commitment period, either party, or the court on its own 10 motion, may request an extension of the period of commitment of up to 30 days.
+Either party 11 may object to the extension.

-"(d) The court may grant the request for an extension if the court determines that the defendant cannot be placed immediately in an identified placement after a referral has been submitted, but there is a reasonable expectation that the placement will be secured within 30 days.
+(d) The court may grant the request for an extension if the court determines that the defendant cannot be placed immediately in an identified placement after a referral has been submitted, but there is a reasonable expectation that the placement will be secured within 30 days.

-"(e) The failure of the community mental health program director to coordinate discharge planning does not constitute justification for granting a request for an extension under this subsection.
+(e) The failure of the community mental health program director to coordinate discharge planning does not constitute justification for granting a request for an extension under this subsection.

-"(f) An order granting a request for an extension under this sub-22section must be received by the superintendent of the state mental 23hospital, or the director of the facility to which the defendant is 24committed, at least five days prior to the expiration of the applicable 25maximum period of commitment described in subsection (3) of this 26section and any extensions previously authorized, or within five days 27of the request for an extension under this subsection, if fewer than 28five days remained in the maximum commitment and extension period 29 when the request was submitted.
-30
+(f) An order granting a request for an extension under this subsection must be received by the superintendent of the state mental hospital, or the director of the facility to which the defendant is committed, at least five days prior to the expiration of the applicable maximum period of commitment described in subsection (3) of this section and any extensions previously authorized, or within five days of the request for an extension under this subsection, if fewer than five days remained in the maximum commitment and extension period when the request was submitted.

-"(g) An extension of commitment under this subsection is independent of and may be authorized in addition to any other extension authorized under this section, but when combined with other extensions the total period of commitment may not exceed the time period described in subsection (10)(d) of this section.
+(g) An extension of commitment under this subsection is independent of and may be authorized in addition to any other extension authorized under this section, but when combined with other extensions the total period of commitment may not exceed the time period described in subsection (10)(d) of this section.

-6 "(7)(a) Notwithstanding subsection (3) of this section, any maxi-7 mum periods of commitment described in subsection (3)(b) to (d) of 8 this section may be extended when there is evidence that the defend-9 ant is engaging in malingering or impression management as provided 10 in this subsection.
+30 (7)(a) Notwithstanding subsection (3) of this section, any maximum periods of commit-31 ment described in subsection (3)(b) to (d) of this section may be extended when there is evi-32 dence that the defendant is engaging in malingering or impression management as provided 33 in this subsection.

-"(b) Upon receipt of the notice described in subsection (4)(a) of this section, the district attorney may petition for an extension to the maximum period of commitment.
+(b) Upon receipt of the notice described in subsection (4)(a) of this section, the district attorney may petition for an extension to the maximum period of commitment.
 The petition must be submitted within 30 days of receipt of the notice.

-"(c) The court may grant the petition if the court finds that an evaluation prepared by a certified evaluator states that there is evidence that the defendant is engaging in malingering or impression management and the evaluator has determined that additional time is necessary to resolve the defendant's clinical picture for restoration. "(d) If the court grants the petition:
+(c) The court may grant the petition if the court finds that an evaluation prepared by a certified evaluator states that there is evidence that the defendant is engaging in malingering or impression management and the evaluator has determined that additional time is necessary to resolve the defendant's clinical picture for restoration.

+41 (d) If the court grants the petition:

-"(A) The superintendent or director must receive any order ex tending the commitment under this subsection prior to the expiration of the applicable maximum commitment and extension period.
+(A) The superintendent or director must receive any order extending the commitment under this subsection prior to the expiration of the applicable maximum commitment and extension period.